boderg/the-bread-shed/README.md

 ## Testing

-For all testing of The Bread Shed, please refer to the [TESTING.md](TESTING.md) file.
+For all testing of The Bread Shed website, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment